Top Spots To Visit On A Five-Hour Layover in Qatar?

 The museum, located in the oldest part of the city, captures the massive changes wrought across Qatar in the last century and, alongside numerous peaceful outdoor spaces and courtyards, a restaurant, cafe and gift shop, is well worth exploring.

 The museum is located on Mohammed Bin Jassim Street in Msheireb Downtown Doha and is easy to reach via car or Metro.
 The nearest Metro Station is the Msheireb Metro Station on the Red Line from HIA.
-Generally, the museum is open from 9 am – 5 pm, Monday-Thursday and Saturday, 3 pm – 9 pm on Friday, and is closed on Sunday.
-However, during the 2022 World Cup, the venue is open from 9 am - 9 pm.
+The museum is open from Monday to Thursday and Saturday, 9 am – 5 pm; Friday, 3 pm – 9 pm; Saturday, 9 am – 5 pm; closed on Sunday.
 Admission to the museum is free.
 Find out more at the Msheireb Museums website.

 To experience Middle Eastern culture, Souq Waqif, a traditional open-air bazaar, is the place to visit.
 Though the souq is a recent addition to Doha in its current format, the venue is in keeping with the style of traditional Arabian markets.
 Also, it is located on the site of Doha's original souq - whose roots can be traced back to the 17th century.
 Since its construction in 2002, Souq Waqif has become one of the most popular places in the city for locals and guests to visit.